 I think part of it comes down to a question and two tiny words: Are you "responsible for" someone or "responsible to" someone?
 The distinction is the difference between flourishing and fizzling.

 Many times we think we are responsible for others.
-You work hard at taking care of their needs, working to ensure they are okay at every turn, giving and doing everything you can so they won't fail or be without.
-In the end, however, you micromanage and suffocate people, stretching yourself to sustain the impossible.
+You work hard at taking care of their needs, working to ensure they are OK at every turn, giving and doing everything you can so they won't fail or be without.
+However, that can lead to micromanaging and suffocating people, stretching yourself to sustain the impossible.

-I suppose you could make the argument that parents are supposed to be responsible for their newborns.
+I suppose you could argue that parents are supposed to be responsible for their newborns.
 After all, babies are helpless and are Needy with a capital "Now!"
 They have no problem reminding you of that with every breath and wail.

 But try to imagine a new mindset, as a young parent or a leader at work or whatever your lot in life happens to be.
 Imagine being responsible to someone rather than being responsible for them.